-Korea Itinerary Day One
+Korea Itinerary: Day One

 Arrive Seoul South Korea

 Seoul is one of the biggest cities in the world and can be quite intimidating.
-It has a great underground system but it is not the easiest to understand as I have never seen so many stops on an underground!
+The Seoul subway station system is great but it is not the easiest to understand as I have never seen so many stops on an underground!

 Many Koreans driving taxis etc are illiterate so even if an address is written down they may not be able to understand.
 Having someone to explain this at the hotel is really helpful – particularly for getting taxis!

 It takes about 2/3 of the day so you will be back in Seoul for an afternoon coffee!
-I actually think this was the best thing I did during my stay in Korea.
+I actually think visiting the Demilitarized Zone was the best thing I did during my stay in Korea.

-Do make sure you book ahead – these tours sell out fast.
+Do make sure you book the DMZ Tour ahead – this Korea tour sells out fast.
 A bus will take you towards the border.
-There are then several stops.
+There are then several stops on the way to the DMZ.
 The train station that never happened.
 The Bridge to Nowhere.